sherirosalia/CMS-Hospital-Payments/README.md

 Interactive map plot of CMS payments to teaching hospitals in 2018 using data from the US Government Open Payments API. (openpaymentsdata.cms.gov)

 ### Deployed on Github Pages
-Click on this <a href='https://sherirosalia.github.io/cms_hospital_payments/'>link </a>above to view the interactive projection created in Plotly.
+Click on this <a href='https://sherirosalia.github.io/cms_hospital_payments/'>link </a>to view the interactive projection created in Plotly.
 Hospital location and total money received in display on hover.

 ### Frameworks
 Python, Google map API, Plotly Python and Pandas.